 Bootstrapping means using your personal savings to finance the growth of your business venture.
 If you believe in your vision and have an absolute refusal to accept failure as an option, you should feel comfortable investing your own money into the business.
 It can be a great way to finance your operations.

-Additionally, if you are happy with how your business operates in the future, you will be free of any obligations to lenders and will retain full control of your company.
+Additionally, if you’re happy with how your business operates in the future, you’ll be free of any obligations to lenders and will retain full control of your company.

-In this guide to small business funding options, we discussed the different sources of funding for businesses and explored the opportunities for raising money for your business.
+In this guide to small business funding options, we discussed the different sources of funding for businesses and explored the opportunities for businesses to raise money.

 In the end, it’s up to you to decide what approach will work best for you, and your business.
 Just make sure to weigh up all the pros and cons of the different funding methods and which approach suits your capacities best in order to ensure your venture will be profitable.